 Awardees are offered optimal working conditions with employment contracts that include all social security coverage and benefits.

 The 3-year fellowships awards are supplemented with a travel allowance, to cover expenses for relocating.

 Hosting Institutions receive a Research/Dissemination cost contribution, to be used for scholarly open access fees and other research expenses, and a training cost contribution, to cover costs associated with the participation of the fellows to international meetings or to training events.

-The 2018 iCARE-2 Call for fellowships is now open.
+The 2019 iCARE-2 Call for fellowships is closed!

 Founded in 1965, AIRC is a leading charity in Italy, providing at least 40% of all research funds invested in cancer research in Italy.

 Funds are raised through national or local outreach campaigns, and are received in the form of membership fees and/or donations from individuals as well as from public and private organizations.
 Grants and fellowships are awarded after a merit-based selection process.

 For more information please visit the AIRC website

 Horizon 2020 is the EU research and innovation program investing almost €80 billion over 7 years (2014-2020).
 It aims to lead to more breakthroughs, discoveries and world-firsts by taking great ideas from the lab to the market.

 Activities under this Pillar aim to reinforce and extend the excellence of the Union’s science base and to consolidate the European Research Area in order to make the Union’s research and innovation system more competitive on a global scale.